Getting Started with Therapy

 Until you’re experienced an experienced and well-trained therapist, starting therapy can be a difficult decision.
 It’s not unusual to feel embarrassed about needing help, afraid of the unknown or uncertain about whether therapy would be useful for you.
 Coming in for an evaluation period of one to three sessions can help you determine if psychotherapy makes sense for you and if I as a psychotherapist feels like a good fit for you.

 Get Started by Reaching Out

-OI invite you to reach out in whatever feels most comfortable.
+I invite you to reach out in whatever feels most comfortable.
 Send me an email using the form at the bottom of this page.
 Call or text me at 970-375-7777.
-We can start with a free initial phone consultation if you’d like.
+Schedule a session now by clicking on the orange “Schedule Now” link at the top-right of this page.
+Or we can start with a free initial phone consultation if you’d like.
 There are no forms or paperwork to fill out.
 Just reach out today, and let’s get started!